 An honest, real-life review of owning a Pottery Barn York Sofa.
-Includes our specific order details, our thoughts upon arrival, the best fabric option, a three-month review, and a one-year review.
+Includes our specific order details, our thoughts upon arrival, the best fabric option, a three-month review, a one-year review, & a three-year update.
 Tons of helpful information if you’re considering ordering a Pottery Barn couch!

 This post contains affiliate links for your shopping convenience.
 Please know this Pottery Barn York Sofa review is in no way sponsored, and we fully paid for the couches with our own money!
 Click here to read my full disclosure policy.